 Eating on a Budget

 Eating cheaply in Britain is easier than it was a decade ago.
-Supermarket meal deals (sandwich or wrap, snack, and drink for £3.50–4.50 at Sainsbury’s, Tesco, or Boots) are a staple of budget travel and genuinely decent in quality.
-Food markets — Borough Market in London (Thursday–Saturday), the Covered Market in Oxford, the Grainger Market in Newcastle, St Nicholas Market in Bristol — offer excellent hot food at street-food prices.
+Supermarket meal deals (sandwich or wrap, snack, and drink for £3.85–£4.50 at Sainsbury’s, Tesco, or Boots; lower price requires the chain’s loyalty card) are a staple of budget travel and surprisingly decent in quality.
+Food markets — Borough Market in London (Thursday–Saturday), the Covered Market in Oxford, the Grainger Market in Newcastle, St Nicholas Market in Bristol — sell hot food at street-food prices.
 Fish and chips from a proper chippie remains one of Britain’s great cheap meals — £9–13 for a large portion with mushy peas, infinitely satisfying when fresh.
-Pubs at lunchtime often serve filling meals for £10–14 — a ploughman’s lunch (bread, cheese, pickle, cold meat) or a bowl of homemade soup with crusty bread is excellent value.
-Gregg’s the bakery (a northern English institution with over 2,000 locations nationwide) sells pasties, sausage rolls, and sweet pastries for £1–3 — genuinely good and completely unpretentious.
+Pubs at lunchtime often serve filling meals for £10–14 — a ploughman’s lunch (bread, cheese, pickle, cold meat) or a bowl of homemade soup with crusty bread is a proper bargain.
+Greggs (a northern English bakery institution with more than 2,700 branches nationwide) sells pasties, sausage rolls, and sweet pastries for £1–3 — genuinely good and completely unpretentious.

 Free Outdoors: Britain’s Greatest Budget Asset